5 Archaeological Discoveries That Confirmed the Bible in 2025

 Why Was Baal So Attractive?

-Understanding Canaanite mythology helps us understand why Israel constantly deviated to worship Baal:
+Understanding Canaanite mythology helps us understand why Israel constantly turned aside to worship Baal:

 The Baal Cycle and the Seasons